slainless/mock-fintech-platform/README.md

 But it doesn't reduce the difficulty of the project.

-There are 4 schemas made, which are tightly coupled their managers:
+There are 4 schemas made, which are tightly coupled with their managers:

 - Users
 - Payment Accounts